 Speculation focussed on the breakdown of his marriage and the size of his workload touring with the Prodigy, as contributing factors to his untimely death.
 But Keith is just the latest in a long line of successful musicians who have taken their own lives.
 From Nick Drake, Kurt Cobain, Elliot Smith and Ian Curtis to the tragic death in 2017 of Chris Cornell and Chester Bennington, K-Pop star Jonghy and Scott Hutchinson, who tragically took his own life last year.
 Suicide is a killer not just in the music industry but in everyday life.

-On the face of it these artists often have everything to live for, enjoying material wealth, fame and success yet the pressure of being a famous artist, the treadmill of touring, the anti-social hours, the scrutiny of social media, and the lure of substances often make for a toxic environment for creative individuals like Amy Winehouse who open their heart in their songs and are sensitive in real life.
+On the face of it these artists often have everything to live for, enjoying material wealth, fame and success yet the pressure of being a famous artist, the treadmill of touring, the anti-social hours, the scrutiny of social media and the tabloid gutter press, and the lure of substances often make for a toxic environment for creative individuals like Amy Winehouse who open their heart in their songs and are sensitive in real life.
 The rock and roll myth that glamourises the tortured artist isn’t helpful to our understanding of suffering or the individual stories of mental ill health experienced by artists in the music industry where a ‘rock’n’roll’ lifestyle has been encouraged and glorified.

 “I’ve heard several conversations in the past where the main concern was how to make sure artists can ‘thrive’ in a sex, drugs and rock-and-roll lifestyle,” Christine Brown, director of external affairs at HMUK, told Billboard.
 “While that lifestyle certainly exists, if we as an industry are endorsing that lifestyle, we clearly aren’t looking after the health and wellbeing of those working in music the way that we should.”